 Peace to you right where you are.

 p.s.
-Say what you will about the past year, but I realized today I have perhaps never prayed more in any other year.
+I’m in Arizona trying to bring some comfort to my parents fighting the virus.
+My mom has several underlying conditions complicating matters.
+We need your prayers.
+Say what you will about the 2020s, but I realized today I have perhaps never prayed more in my life.

 Hello Lovely is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn fees by linking to Amazon.com and affiliated sites.